abilandz/PH8124/Lecture_9/Lecture_9.md

   (reverse-i-search)`':
   ```

-  Now we can type the pattern which will be used to search for some previously used command input that contained that pattern.
+  Now we can type the pattern which will be used to search for some previously used command input that contains that pattern.
 We keep pressing ```Ctrl+r```, until the command input we are looking for appears.
 Then, by pressing the right arrow, that command input we were searching for is copied in the terminal, and we can now reuse it again.

-**Example:** The inverse history search is an extremely handy feature, and we now illustrate it with concrete example.
+**Example:** The inverse history search is an extremely handy feature, and we now illustrate it with concrete examples.
 Imagine a scenario in which we have typed in the terminal **for** loop, followed by a lot of other commands:

 ```bash
 for i in {1..10}; do echo $i; done
 ... one zillion other commands ...
 ```

-Do we need to retype the whole **for** loop from scratch, in case we need that particular command input again?
+Do we need to retype the whole **for** loop from scratch, if we need that particular command input again?
 It suffices only to do the following:

 ```bash
 $ Ctrl+r